erikdstock/nextjs-mdx-themeui-ts-starter/README.md

 # Next.js MDX Blog Starter with Theme-UI & Typescript

 This is a starter blog forked from [johnpolacek/nextjs-mdx-blog-starter](https://github.com/johnpolacek/nextjs-mdx-blog-starter).
 Almost all styles and docs have been preserved, including the rest of this README.
-The main differences with that repo:
+The main differences with that repo (in progress):
-- [ ] The site has been entirely converted to typescript
+- [x] The site has been entirely converted to typescript
+- [ ] Linting, prettier and typescript conventions applied, all errors and warnings fixed
-- [ ] Commit and push hooks for linting and type-checking have been enabled (in progress)
+- [ ] Commit and push hooks for linting and type-checking have been enabled (override with `--no-verify` or remove `husky` and `lint-staged` from dependencies)
+- [ ] Reconfigured to work for static exports
+- [x] Switched `yarn` to `npm` (personal convention)
 - [x] Theme-ui has been updated to 0.6.6-alpha for native typescript support
 - [x] Added a simple github workflow for testing

+_Most of the remaining README is from the original repo (credit to @johnpolancek for this documentation and the overall feel of the site)._

 Next.js MDX Blog Starter for building blogs with [Next.js](https://nextjs.org/) and [MDX](https://mdxjs.com/), including [Theme UI](https://theme-ui.com/home/) Component Design System, [Vercel Deployment](https://vercel.com/) and more.